SnowflakePowered/michi/Readme.md

 \*_michi.js not (yet) included_

-But Michi is designed to be barebones and dependency-less, so none of these examples are possible until you implement a [`IRemoteHandler`](https://github.com/SnowflakePowered/michi/tree/master/Michi/Handlers) for these transports, see the wiki for more detais.
+But Michi is designed to be barebones and dependency-less, so none of these examples are possible until you implement a [`IRemoteHandler`](https://github.com/SnowflakePowered/michi/tree/master/Michi/Handlers) for these transports, see the wiki for more details.

 Michi was created for [Snowflake](http://snowflakepowe.red).